huntabyte/shadcn-svelte/apps/www/src/content/installation.md

   import { Steps } from "$components/docs";
 </script>

 Unlike the official [shadcn/ui](https://ui.shadcn.com) for React, where the full components can exist in a single file, components in this port are split into multiple files.
-This is because Svelte doesn't support defining multiple components in a single file, so utilizing the CLI to add components is the optimal approach.
+This is because Svelte doesn't support defining multiple components in a single file, so utilizing the CLI to add components will be the optimal approach.

-When utilizing the CLI to add components, it will create a folder for each _component_, which is sometimes just a single Svelte file, and other times multiple files.
+The CLI will create a folder for each _component_, which will sometimes just contain a single Svelte file, and in other times, multiple files.
 Within each folder, there will be an `index.ts` file that exports the component(s), so you can import them from a single file.

 For example, the Accordion component is split into 4 `.svelte` files: